Skip to main content

 • details of your schedule (days of work and working hours) and attendance at work

-• details of periods of leave taken by you, including holiday, sickness absence, family leave and sabbaticals, and the reasons for the leave
+• details of periods of leave taken by you, including holiday, sickness absence, family leave and career breaks, and the reasons for the leave

-• information about medical or health conditions, including whether or not you have a disability for which ARHC needs to make reasonable adjustments
+• information about medical or health conditions, including whether you have a disability for which ARHC needs to make reasonable adjustments

 • details of trade union membership